Mountain Gold Aurinia

 Planting & Growing

 Mountain Gold Aurinia will grow to be only 5 inches tall at maturity, with a spread of 18 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.